IBM/template-graphql-typescript/README.md

-# Node/Typescript Starter Kit
+# Graphql/Typescript Starter Kit

-This is a template repository for a Node/Typescript-based BFF or micro-service.
+This is a template repository for a Typescript-based Graphql micro-service.

 ## Getting started